microsoft/playwright/docs/src/test-api/class-test.md

 });
 ```

+**Details**

-The method returns value retuned by the step callback.
+The method returns the value retuned by the step callback.

 ```js tab=js-js
 const { test, expect } = require('@playwright/test');